ShunSakurai/check_forbidden/README.md

 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

 ### Newest version
+- Add buttons to open the folders from inside the program
 - Display the version number
 - * Re-resolve an issue where printing a special character fails